jcollard/ChessAppDevlog/README.md

 ```

 I was not happy with my use of two reference parameters in the signature of the
 `tileselect` method.
-In my opinion, this was almost as bad making them global
+In my opinion, this was almost as bad as making them global
 variables... maybe worse.

 However, I was stubborn, did not want to add any more global variables, and was